fathimakm/learn_security_with-me/README.md

 __An injection attack__ is malicious code inserted into a vulnerable application.

+XSS attacks are delivered by exploiting the two languages used by most websites, __HTML and JavaScript__.

 A common and dangerous type of injection attack that's a threat to web apps is **cross-site scripting**.
 Cross site scripting, or XSS, is an injection attack that inserts code into a vulnerable website or web application.
 These attacks are often delivered by exploiting the two languages used by most websites, HTML and JavaScript.
 Both can give cybercriminals access to everything that loads on the infected web page.
 This can include session cookies, geolocation, and even webcams and microphones.